GRP Chapter 8

 Samthyeon grasped the necklace hanging over his robe and shook it.
 It was the symbol possessed only by ten high priests among Thul'Mhoriae's countless priests.
 A gesture that could be interpreted as 'Do you know who I am?'

-Even Father's sacrifice didn't completely clear the void.
+The sacrifice had not completely cleared the Void.
 Nothing still existed in the world.
-The grieving 'Mother' became a single white tree and took root in Father's remains.
-Life forms were born across the continent in response to Mother God's creative power.
-Two-legged things, four-legged things, things firmly rooted in earth, things swimming in water, things drifting on wind.
-This was the beginning of what current scholars call the Ancient Divine Age.
+The god called Mother grieved and became a white tree, taking root in Father's remains.
+Life emerged in response to her creative power: two-legged things, four-legged things, things fixed in earth, things moving through water, things carried on wind.
+Scholars designated this period the Ancient Divine Age.
+This was accurate.

 Gods are stones, and we are grains of sand.
 But we were all rock.
-Let's get along well, rock to rock.
+Let's get along well, as the same rock.

 Garth watched Samthyeon rummaging through his clothes.
 He pulled out something wrapped in tanned leather.
 A delicately crafted white dagger.